Christmas Stollen – Original Dresden Stollen Recipe

 Even though the ingredients are similar, every baker adds his own touch to the recipe, therefore every Stollen is unique.

-This recipe is a classical Stollen one which everyone can make at home.
+My recipe bellow is a classical Stollen one which everyone can make at home.
 I also included some replacements in case you can’t find some of the ingredients.
 You can also replace the raisins with dried cranberries if you don’t like them and let the almonds out if you have allergy to nuts (it may not be exactly the traditional recipe but it will still be delicious).
-Feel free to add your own touch to it.
-I bake this and some variants of it every year for my family, on the first or second Advent and eat it throughout the winter.
-It is important to store it in a cold place for at least 2 weeks before consuming, in order to get the best of it, though there are a lot of people who say that the fresh Stollen is the best.
-You can even start baking it in August or September and it will be perfect to eat in December.

 Because the dough will be quite a heavy one, with a lot of butter, raisins and candied fruits, a pre-dough is needed to help with the raise.